 Cortisol is also known as the stress hormone.
 It converts nutrients from food into energy, reduces inflammation, supports the immune response, and regulates your blood pressure and cardiovascular function.
 It also activates the “fight, flight, or freeze” response under stress.

 This comes in quite handy under acute stress if you are facing a real threat.
-Our ancestors were often chased by animals or had to run away from fire or other danger.
-Cortisol was there to help and allow them to escape or fight and survive.
-This mechanism can also help you react appropriately and survive if you get mugged or get into a car accident.
+Our ancestors used cortisol to fight for survival when running from wild animals, fire or other danger.
+This is also the mechanism that can help you react appropriately and survive if you get mugged or get into a car accident.

 It is not exactly practical when you are experiencing constant everyday stress, such as being stuck in traffic, dealing with job frustration, or reading the news all day long.
-When you are under chronic stress from family, relationship, job, and other life issues, your body is under a constant stress response.
+When you are under chronic stress from family, relationship, job, and other life issues, your body’s stress response gets stuck in the “on” position.

 Symptoms of Adrenal Dysfunction

-Adrenal dysfunction is a widespread problem.
-Like Lisa, most women are familiar with the list of symptoms that are affecting their entire body.
-If these symptoms seem familiar to you, you may also be experiencing adrenal dysfunction:
+If these symptoms seem familiar to you, you may be experiencing adrenal dysfunction:

 - Feeling tired in the morning even after a good night’s sleep